Have you always wanted to experience a hot air balloon ride in Cappadocia?

 Hot Air Balloon Ride Attempt #2

 It was still dark and cold as we stood and watched the movements of the teams preparing the balloons.
 We started to hear the roaring of the gas burner heating the air inside of the balloon to a temperature of around 100 degrees centigrade.
 The balloon or envelope as it is known starts to inflate, it was an amazing sight in the still of the dawn.
 We were close now to entering the basket, one or two more bursts of the gas burner and we were ready.
 We moved into the basket and settled down to hear Chief Pilot Suat run through a very comprehensive safety drill.
 We practised our brace manoeuvre for landing.
 Suddenly we realised that we were above the ground floating and we slowly rose up into the cooler air.

 Chief Pilot Suat is chatting about the landscapes and pointing out important features.
-Jane is appearing more relaxed at this point.
+Jane appears more relaxed at this point.
 All the time he is looking out for other balloons around us, talking to his other pilots and keeping his ground team up to date on where the balloon was taking us.
 He keeps firing hot air into the balloon at regular intervals to ensure that the balloon is kept stable.